Tesla's European Struggles: How Elon Musk's Bold Moves Are Backfiring

 – Reliability Concerns and Recalls: Recurring reliability issues and vehicle recalls are eroding consumer trust.
 Tesla must address these technical challenges swiftly to restore confidence.

-– EU Market Strategy: Tesla’s market approach needs to emphasize customization and localized models to cater to diverse European preferences, much like its competitors do.
+– EU Market Strategy: Tesla’s market approach needs to emphasise customisation and localised models to cater to diverse European preferences, much like its competitors do.

 Actionable Insights for Tesla